Mastercard-Gateway/gateway-woocommerce-module/README.md

 4. Click **Install Now** and **Activate**.
 ![](images/2.png)
 5. Once the installation is complete, we need to configure the WooCommerce as per the steps in https://docs.woocommerce.com/document/woocommerce-setup-wizard/
-### Steps to install MasterCard Payment Gateway Services for Wordpress
+### Steps to install MasterCard Payment Gateway Services for WordPress
 Follow the below steps:
-1. There are two ways to install the plugin into Wordpress, either:
+1. There are two ways to install the plugin into WordPress, either:
 1.1 Download the gateway-woocommerce-module plugin zip file from https://github.com/Mastercard-Gateway/gateway-woocommerce-module/releases and extract to the /wp-content/plugins/ directory, **or**
 1.2.
 Connect to Backoffice of your shop with the available admin credentials and install the plugin through the WordPress plugins screen directly.